 Both are mortal risks that she chose to take.
 In keeping with the theme, one is beautiful and active, the other ugly and passive.
 In episode 33 she did not realize that she was risking her life.
 On the right, as in the episode 33 image above, her cheek hair is divided into three, a sign of approaching death.
 There is another shot of trailing hair in the final showdown.

 Commando.
 There are occasional hints that girls in Utena may not wear panties.
 Besides these pictures, see discarded clothing of Utena and Juri in Routine Date - preparing for the date.
-Possible counterevidence: See Anthy immediately below.
+Possible counterevidence (which I doubt): See Anthy in obscure symbols - skirt shadows.

 Is it a matter of what could be shown on TV, or a directorial decision?
 If it represents sexual availability, then who chose it, the girls themselves or Akio?